Cabled Axial Seamount

 Seismic Monitoring at 9º50’N East Pacific Rise

 From October 2003 to January 2007, up to 12 ocean bottom seismometers (OBSs) were deployed and recovered annually in a 4-by-4 km area.
 This time period encompasses an eruption in January 2006.
-This is the first eruption at a mid-ocean ridge that was recorded by OBSs, and the lava flow buried and damaged several instruments.
+This is the first eruption at a mid-ocean ridge that was recorded by in situ OBSs, and the lava flow buried and damaged several instruments.

 We detected and located various types of seismic events e.g. earthquakes, long-period events, and lava-related events, and used their spatiotemporal evolution to characterize the eruption.
 We showed that the eruption happened over the course of a week, mostly in the first 48 hours.
 This is contrary to previous geochemical theories that the eruption happened in multiple pulses over ~6 months.
 We further inferred that a significant portion of the seafloor-spreading was controlled by the buildup of tectonic stress to a critical level rather than magma overpressure in the multiple underlying magma lenses (Tan et al., 2016).